Becoming a Firefighter

 Becoming a Firefighter.
 The testing and application processes are similar for most fire departments and the following will give you a good idea of what to expect.

-Once you you have your application turned in and it meets all of the requirements you will be notified when the test will take place.
-Most departments have multiple steps in the testing process.
-The following identifies Logan Fire Departments "general" process however that process may change from test to test:
+Once you you have your application turned in and it meets all of the requirements you will be notified to schedule the physical and written tests.
+The following identifies Logan Fire Department's general process; however, that process could change slightly from test to test:

 Step 1 - Physical Test: This is a pass/fail test.
 Only those with a passing score will be allowed to continue in the testing process.
 Take a look at the video to see the test.
 Logan Fire uses this test and other departments have similar tests.
 Tests are designed to have firefighter skills incorporated but still be simple enough for the average person to perform even if they have no firefighting experience.

 Logan Fire Department incorporates a video based test in which the applicants view a scenario and then are asked to provide what they believe is the proper actions to be taken in that situation.